 - Sandwich with filling: egg and cress, tuna and cucumber, chicken and salad, cheese and celery, peanut butter and banana or ham and tomato.
-Try rolls or pitta bread for variety. - Toast with baked beans, scrambled egg, sardines, mushrooms, avocado or cheese with a small salad. - Jacket potato with chilli con carne, baked beans or tuna, served with salad.
+Rolls or pitta bread can be used for variety. - Toast with baked beans, scrambled egg, sardines, mushrooms, avocado or cheese with a small salad. - Jacket potato with chilli con carne, baked beans or tuna, served with salad.